 Not surprisingly coma, hemorrhagic venous infarcts and co-existing malignancy correlate with poor outcome 2.
 Deep cerebral venous thrombosis also has a negative impact on prognosis due to the usually bilateral involvement of the thalami 3.

-Dural arteriovenous fistula and increased CSF pressure have been reported as possible complications after cerebral venous thrombosis.
+Dural arteriovenous fistula, increased CSF pressure and subarachnoid hemorrhage have been reported as possible complications after cerebral venous thrombosis.

 - 1. Rodallec M, Krainik A, Feydy A et al. Cerebral Venous Thrombosis and Multidetector CT Angiography: Tips and Tricks.
 Radiographics.
 2006;26 Suppl 1(suppl_1):S5-18; discussion S42-3. doi:10.1148/rg.26si065505 - Pubmed

 - 2. Ferro J, Canhão P, Stam J, Bousser M, Barinagarrementeria F, Barinagarrementeria F. Prognosis of Cerebral Vein and Dural Sinus Thrombosis: Results of the International Study on Cerebral Vein and Dural Sinus Thrombosis (ISCVT).
 Stroke.
 2004;35(3):664-70. doi:10.1161/01.STR.0000117571.76197.26 - Pubmed